AstridSlet/CDS_Visual_Analytics/assignment_W7/README.md

 You can now use the scripts by cd into the src folder running either of the scripts:

 * logistic regression:

 `$ python lr-mnist.py`

-* neurla network:
+* neural network:

 `$ python nn-mnist.py`

-You can change the number

 All arguemnts above are not required.
-If nothing else is specified the code will run with the default settings.
+If nothing else is specified the code will run with the default settings:

-For the logistic regression:
+* For the logistic regression:

 The script will run using the sklearn data set mnist_784, the train/test split will be 0.2 and the output name will be metrics_logreg.csv.
 You can change the input data set name from sklearn using the argument -i, the train/test split using -s and the output file name using -o.

-For the neural network:
+* For the neural network:

 The script will run using the sklearn dataset 'digits',  the train/test split will be 0.2, the output name will be metrics_nn.csv and the number of epochs will be 1000.
+The neural network as a default has two hidden layers.

-You can change the input data set name from sklearn using the argument -i, the train/test split using -s, the output file name using -o and the number of epochs using -e.
+You can change the input dataset from sklearn using the argument -i, the train/test split using -s, the output file name using -o and the number of epochs using -e.